mohammadaliawan/ls_170/study_guide/Internet.md

 - It should be unique and usually does not change.
 Specific to a physical device
 - MAC addresses are provided as a series of six two digit hexadecimal numbers.
 - Manufacturers are assigned with a range of these six hexadecimal numbers.
 - Hubs transfer the frame to all the devices connected to its network.
-Only the devices for the destination MAC address matches accepts the frame.
+Only the devices for which the destination MAC address matches accepts the frame.
 - Switches send the frame only to that device which has the destination MAC address.
 - A switch keeps an up to date record of the MAC addresses of the devices connected to it called a MAC Address Table.
 The MAC Address Table contains the MAC addresses as well as the ports of the switch associated with those MAC addresses.
 So when it receives a frame, it sends it to the correct device by first checking the destination MAC address in the frame header and directing it to the port associated with that MAC address.